Balakrishnan-10/Problem-Solving-Math-and-Patterns-using-JS-/readme.md

-# Maths and Patterns :
+# Maths and Patterns using JavaScript :

-1.
+1. Calculate the factorial of a number.